1952 Winter Olympics: Ice hockey

 A majority of the ice hockey matches took place at Jordal Amfi, a new hockey stadium built for the Olympics.
 Nine teams played in the tournament and Canada again won the gold medal.
 Canada had won all but one Olympic hockey tournament thus far, but in 1956 the Soviet team began to compete and ended Canadian dominance.
 Canada was represented by the Edmonton Mercurys, an amateur hockey team sponsored by the owner of a Mercury automobile dealership.
 Canada played the United States to a three all tie on the final day to clinch the gold, and the Americans won silver.
 The official report of the USOC for the 1952 Olympics covers the game in great detail.
 According to the report, by the end of the game against Canada, the Americans were mentally and physically exhausted and after scoring the third goal and tying the game they decided to focus on defense in order not to lose silver.
-It is important to note that Canadians at the time were considered unbeatable and even tying that team was almost impossible.
+Canadians at the time were considered unbeatable.
 Sweden and Czechoslovakia ended up tied for third (Czechoslovakia defeated the Swedes in the head-to-head game, but according to the rules at the time they had to play a tiebreaker game because they were tied in points).
 Sweden won that game and avenged the loss in the round-robin.
 The Czechs believed they had already won the bronze when they defeated the Swedes in the round-robin, calling the decision to play a tie-breaking game a "plot of the capitalist countries".
 Canadian team was criticized for its rough play; although body checking was legal, it was not often used by European teams, and opponents and spectators alike took a dim view of that style of play.